cooper/ferret/doc/intro/27-hashes-2.md

 # Hashes continued

 Also unlike objects, hash keys do not have to be strings.
 Any value which is Hashable is permitted.
-That means anything where two distinct objects representing the same value can be identified in a consistent way.
+If an object is Hashable, it means another distinct object representing the same value can be compared against it in a consistent way.

     $hash["One"] = 1
     $hash[2] = "Two"